greenelab/deep-review/sections/02_intro.md

 applied is the prediction of molecular targets.
 Recent advances using deep learning have shown higher accuracy in determining molecular targets.
-For example, Lee et al. used deep recurrent neural networks (RNN) to predict gene targets of micro-RNAs (Lee et al. 2016)[@doi:10.1109/icnn.1994.374637].
-Wang et al. used a residual CNN to predict protein-protein contact on a genome-wide scale (Wang et al. 2016)[@doi:10.1101/073239].
-Other biological questions that have been investigated include the prediction of protein secondary structure based on sequence data (Spencer et al. 2015, Lin et al.
+For example, Lee et al. used deep recurrent neural networks (RNN) to predict gene targets of micro-RNAs [@doi:10.1109/icnn.1994.374637].
+Wang et al. used a residual CNN to predict protein-protein contact on a genome-wide scale [@doi:10.1101/073239].
+Other biological questions that have been investigated include the prediction of protein secondary structure based on sequence data [@doi:10.1109/tcbb.2014.2343960 @doi:10.1038/srep18962 @doi:10.1038/srep18 962], recognition of functional genomic elements such as enhancers and promoters [@doi:10.1101/036129 @doi:10.1007/978-3-319-16706-0_20
-2016)[@doi:10.1109/tcbb.2014.2343960,@doi:10.1038/srep18962,@doi:10.1038/srep18
-962], recognition of functional genomic elements such as enhancers and promoters (Liu et al. 2016, Li et al. 2015, Kleftogiannis et al.
-2014)[@doi:10.1101/036129,@doi:10.1007/978-3-319-16706-0_20,@doi:10.1093/nar/gk
-u1058], predicting the deleterious effects of nucleotide polymorphisms (Quang et al. 2014)[@doi:10.1093/bioinformatics/btu703], etc.
+@doi:10.1093/nar/gk u1058], predicting the deleterious effects of nucleotide polymorphisms [@doi:10.1093/bioinformatics/btu703], etc.

-#### Treatment Selection
+#### Patient Treatment

-Studies in this category aim to recommend patient treatment or predict treatment outcome.
-Specifically, a lot of effort in this area aims to identify drug targets, identify drug interactions or predict drug response.
+Studies in this category aim to recommend patient treatment, predict treatment outcome, or guide future development of new therapies..
-One recent approach for predicting drug response is the use of protein structure to predict drug interactions and drug bioactivity through CNN (Wallach et al. 2015)[@arXiv:1510.02855].
+Specifically, effort in this area aims to identify drug targets, identify drug interactions or predict drug response.
+One recent approach for predicting drug response is the use of protein structure to predict drug interactions and drug bioactivity through CNN [@arxiv:1510.02855].
 Since CNNs leverage spatial relationships within the data, this particular deep learning framework is well suited to the problem.
 Drug discovery and drug "repurposing" are two other hot topics.
-Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep fully connected neural networks.
-In a similar vein, Wang et al. used restricted boltzman machines (RBM) to predict drug molecular targets (Wang et al.
+Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep fully connected neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
+In a similar vein, Wang et al. used restricted boltzman machines (RBM) to predict drug molecular targets [@doi:10.1093/bioinformatics/btt234].
-2013)[@doi:10.1093/bioinformatics/btt234].